kirill-linnik/openai-agent-reading-azure-logs/README.md

 2. Azure Log Analytics:
 	1. Please, create Azure Log Analytics resource.
 Hint: after next steps, data will arrive into tables created under this resource.
 By default, data retention is set to 30 days, but you can easily modify it per table.
 3. Azure Communication Services - Email:
 	1. Please, create and setup email functionality with Azure Communication Services.
 [This link](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource?pivots=platform-azp) can be a good start.
+Important: once setup, you need to have at least 3 following resources:
+		1. Communication Service - your main Azure Communication Services resource
+		2. Email Communication Service - ACS Email resource
+		3. Email Communication Services Domain - Resource holding link between ACS Email resource and domain to be used for email sending
 	2. Go to `Diagnostic settings` and click on `Add diagnostic settings`.
 	Either check `allLogs` or select all email-related ones: `Email Service Send Mail Logs`, `Email Service Delivery Status Update Logs`, `Email Service User Engagement Logs`.
 	In `Destination details` click `Send to Log Analytics workspace` and select your freshly created `Log Analytics` resource.